Certificate in Climate and Health

 • EH 573: Climate Change Communications (2)

-• EH 587: Intro to Satellite Remote Sensing of the Environment and its Applications in Public Health (2, not offered 2023)
+• EH 587: Intro to Satellite Remote Sensing of the Environment and its Applications in Public Health (2)

 *The certificate administrators will consider additional courses on a case-by-case basis.
 These can include courses from any RSPH department or other Emory schools.
 We will also consider relevant classes taken via the Atlanta Regional Council for Higher Education (ARCHE) cross-registration processFor example, Georgia Tech classes on Environmental Engineering Systems (Civil and Environmental Engineering 4300), Air Pollution and Meteorology and Chemistry (Civil and Environmental Engineering 6792) and Environmental Planning and Management (City Planning 8823) could be eligible.